CodeDifferently/lecture-slides/lectures/html/css/what-is-css/content.md

 -
 ### What is CSS and why do we use it?
 * CSS stands for Cascading Style Sheets.
 They are stored in external CSS files
-* CSS describes how HTML elements are to be displayed on screen, paper, or in other media
+* CSS describes how the HTML elements are to be styled
 * CSS saves a lot of work.
 It can control the layout of multiple web pages all at once

 -
 ### Changing the Font Size in Word
 * How do you change the font size for a Word document??

 -